How It Works

 Block bootstrap

-Section titled “Block bootstrap”Covariance estimation uses circular block bootstrap to account for potential autocorrelation in timing data:
+Section titled “Block bootstrap”Variance estimation uses circular block bootstrap to account for potential autocorrelation in timing data:

 - Divide samples into overlapping blocks of length